ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 The goal of this process was to match found-in-collection (FIC) specimen records to their disassociated CHAS catalog numbers by cross-referencing data between inventory spreadsheets, catalog records, accession records, and ancillary information from archives and publications.

 FIC specimens in the CHAS collections may have become physically disassociated from their catalog numbers in a variety of ways, including being on exhibit or on loan.
 The malacology collection was hastily moved to a new storage facility in the early 1990s, and when the collection was inventoried in 2008-2009 some specimens were jumbled together in drawers with labels loose.
-Many specimens were re-associated with their labels during the inventory period, but prior to the process described here 29% of the collection (4,483 specimen lots) lacked a catalog number.
+Many specimens were re-associated with their labels during the inventory period, but prior to the process described here 29% of the malacology collection (4,483 specimen lots) and 77% of the non-Lepidopteran entomology collection (18,932 specimen lots) lacked a catalog number.

 ## Preparing the working spreadsheet (malacology)